Hamilton Hotel (Bermuda)

-Hamilton Hotel was the first hotel in Bermuda.
-Located on Church Street in Hamilton, construction began in 1852 and opened its doors in 1861.
+Hamilton Hotel was the first purpose-built hotel in Bermuda.
+Located on Church Street (originally named Elliott Street) in Hamilton, construction began in 1852 and opened its doors in 1861.
 The hotel was instrumental in starting tourism in Bermuda.
 It was destroyed by fire in 1955.

 History

 Construction was funded by the Corporation of Hamilton.
 The foundation stone of this building was laid by the Governor of Bermuda, Capt.
-Charles Elliot, R.N., on August 19, 1852, during the term of Mayor Henry James Tucker.
+Charles Elliot, R.N., on 19 August 1852, during the term of Mayor Henry James Tucker.
 Elliot was assisted in the ceremony by the members of the Masonic lodges, and by the heads of the various Public Departments, Imperial and Colonial.
 Completed in the following year, it originally had 36 rooms.